universalanalogue/fulmination/README.md

 8) a terminal emulator if playing in a gui.

 9) a monitor and keyboard if playing on local console.

+10) some storage medium to store the game.  game will fit and run on a 1.44mb floppy, you have to move the game without gitfiles for it to fit. floppy must be ext2

 # Installation